UPDATED: March 17, 2022

 When you consider all of these charges combined, it’s no wonder the average US household is spending just north of $2,000 on power bills each year according to the government’s Energy Star program.

-And the majority of the energy bill in most homes goes toward heating and cooling, followed closely by electronics.
+The majority of the energy bill in most homes goes toward heating and cooling, followed closely by electronics.
 So if you’re pushing the average energy consumption or even exceeding it, lowering the energy bill is likely top of mind.
 Here’s what you can do.

 As Benjamin Franklin once said, “An ounce of prevention is worth a pound of cure.”
 There are ways to get quick wins and save money each month, most of which result from up-front planning and prevention.
-Here are 9 ways to save money by lowering your energy bill.
+Here are nine ways to save money by lowering your energy bill.

 Audit Your Current Energy Use

 Before you implement any changes, review your bill and assess your energy consumption.
 You can calculate energy use on your own using a tool like the energy.gov appliance and electronic energy use estimator.
 Tools like this can help you determine how much an individual appliance might contribute to your overall bill.